Stargate SG-1: Make-up and costumes

 Most of the main SG-1 characters are US airmen and wear authentic United States Air Force uniforms.
 During missions, the members of the SG-1 team normally wear olive green Battle Dress Uniforms.
-Richard Dean Anderson and Don S. Davis received a regular military-style haircut on set.
-Amanda Tapping had her hair comparably short until the filming of the direct-to-DVD films.
+Richard Dean Anderson and Don S. Davis received a regular military-style haircut on set.Gibson 2003, p.
+144. Amanda Tapping had her hair comparably short until the filming of the direct-to-DVD films.
 Playing a civilian, Michael Shanks adopted James Spader's hairstyle from the feature film but cut it short for the Season 2 finale and subsequent seasons.
 The Jaffa alien Teal'c (Christopher Judge) was the only main character whose look required more than basic make-up.
 His Egyptian look was reflective of the Goa'uld Ra from the feature film and was complemented with a forehead symbol and a gold skin tone, although his make-up process was simplified over the years.
 Judge shaved his head at home each day until the producers allowed him to let his hair grow in Season 8.
 As a trained nurse, key make-up artist Jan Newman could make burns, cuts, bruises and the SG-1 team's other wounds look authentic.

-For the look of aliens, the make-up department collaborated with prosthetics companies from Vancouver and Los Angeles, including Todd Masters.
+For the look of aliens, the make-up department collaborated with prosthetics companies from Vancouver and Los Angeles, including Steve Johnson's XFX (first three seasons only) & Todd Masters.
 While the human origins of many alien races and human civilizations were left recognizable, the recurring characters who were members of the Unas race required elaborate prosthetics and make-up work.
 To convey the cultural origins of the various fictional human civilizations living on different planets after their displacement from Earth, the costume designers combined elements of their respective Earth cultures with modern fabrics, elaborate trims and chains to produce a historically rooted yet otherworldly appearance.
 The look of the Goa'uld such as Apophis was initially based on the look of Ra in the feature film.
-For the design of the Ori and the Priors in Season 9, the art department looked at Japanese and Samurai garments for costume design.
+For the design of the Ori and the Priors in Season 9, the art department looked at Japanese and samurai garments for costume design.
 Art director James Robbins found the face painting, scarification and burns of remote jungle tribes mystical and these served as inspiration for the face scarification of the Priors and the Doci.
 Early ideas to include finger extensions and scarification on these characters' hands were discarded as impracticable.